-Whether you call them rustic goods markets, bazaars, or just the simple craft shows, hand-made vendor events are big during the holiday season.
+Whether you call them rustic goods markets, bazaars, or just simple craft shows, hand-made vendor events are big during the holiday season.
 We take you down all the steps needed to plan a successful craft show with our easy-to-follow guide.

 Location Is Key